Bronto Tracing goes GA: investigate across all your traces and logs, never sample again

 Bronto Tracing is now generally available.
 It runs on the same architecture that makes Bronto logs cost-efficient and fast at scale: every span you send is stored, in full, without sampling.
 Default retention is 12 months on every plan, at no extra cost.
 If you need a trace from three months ago for a postmortem or a compliance review, it's there.

-The same economics apply to traces: you pay for what you ingest and retention doesn't compound the bill.
+The same cost efficiency we deliver for logs is now available for traces: you pay for what you ingest and retention doesn't compound the bill.
 That means you can instrument every service without scoping down coverage to manage bill risk.
 No sampling rules to write or maintain, and you don't find out which traces you're missing one incident at a time.

 Bronto is OTel-native with no proprietary agents.
 Logs and traces live in one platform, one investigation workflow.
 If you're already forwarding spans to Bronto, this is live in your account now.